 Working with the division directors in your region to keep the divisions running smoothly is one of your most important jobs as regional director.
-Since you will be in charge of 3 to 5 different division directors, you'll need to be able to handle different personalities and a variety of different requests.
+Since you will be in charge of several different division directors, you'll need to be able to handle different personalities and a variety of different requests.